be_ixf;ym_202410 d_30; ct_300

 Sovereign Debt: Also referred to as government debt, public debt, and national debt – is a central government’s debt.
 Sovereign debt is issued by the national government in a foreign currency in order to finance the issuing country’s growth and development.
 The stability of the issuing government can be provided by the country’s sovereign credit ratings which help investors weigh risks when assessing sovereign debt investments.

 Sub-Investment Grade: Fixed-income instruments that carry a credit rating of BB or lower by Standard & Poor’s, or Ba or below by Moody’s Investors Service.
 Sub-Investment Grade bonds have higher default risk in relation to investment-grade bonds.
-Sub-Investment Grade bonds are risky investments, but they have speculative appeal because they offer much higher yields than bonds with higher credit ratings.
+Sub-Investment Grade bonds are riskier investments, but they have speculative appeal because they offer higher yields than bonds with stronger credit ratings.

 To learn more about Private Credit, please contact your financial professional.